 Apply to be a Social Media Guru: Blog from the streets of your study tour.
 Contact email@example.com for more information.
 Click here to view past blogs.

 Photo Contest: Showcase visuals from tours through the annual photo contest.

-If you would like to propose a Chazen Study Tour, review Organizing
+If you would like to propose a Chazen Study Tour, review Organizing a Tour.

 Learn about past tours through study tour reports.